 Perspectives Archives - Insights

-Kate McKeown, a student in Mayo Clinic’s Medical Laboratory Science (MLS) class of 2017, spotlights her experience in Mayo Clinic’s Central Clinical Laboratory during MLS clinical rotations.
+Ali Addesso, a student in Mayo Clinic’s Medical Laboratory Science program, highlights her experience in Mayo Clinic’s Phlebotomy Laboratory during MLS clinical rotations.

 Mike Baisch, Systems Engineer at Mayo Clinic, discusses the mechanics of performing a staffing-to-workload analysis in the testing laboratories.
 There are three primary areas of focus with staffing needs: direct effort, indirect effort, and operational needs.
-This post focuses on indirect effort.
+This post focuses on operational needs.

 To celebrate Dr. Bobbi Pritt’s 10-year anniversary of her blog, “Creepy Dreadful Wonderful Parasites,” readers submitted their artistic parasite creations.
 View this post to see the submissions and winners.

 Andy Cousin, FACHE, Director of Product Management and Marketing for Mayo Medical Laboratories, is attending this year’s ACHE Congress on Health Care Leadership conference in Chicago.
 He will be sharing his thoughts and photos from the conference.
 Follow along his live blog.